shiplab/vesseljs/README.md

 ## Contributing

 When contributing, fork the repository and send pull requests with your commits.
-If your modifications are only to files related to examples, you can approve them by yourself.
-If you introduce changes to source files, wait for review and approval by the development team.
+If your modifications are only to files related to examples and you have pull request authorization, you can approve them by yourself.
+If not, then wait for review and approval by the development team.

 You are also welcome to create [issues](https://github.com/shiplab/vesseljs/issues) reporting bugs or suggesting improvements and features for development.